googleapis/cloud-trace-nodejs/plugins.md

 * `file`: The path to the file whose exports should be patched, relative to the root of the module.
-You can specify an empty string, or omit this field entirely, to specify the root itself.
+You can specify an empty string, or omit this field entirely, to specify the export of the module itself.
-* `versions`: A `semver` expression which will be used to control whether the specified file will be patched based on the module version; the patch will only be applied if the module version satisfies this expression.
+* `versions`: A `semver` expression which will be used to control whether the specified file will be patched based on the module version; the patch will only be applied if the loaded module version satisfies this expression.
 This might be useful if your plugin only works on some versions of a module, or if you are patching internal mechanisms that are specific to a certain range of versions.
 * `patch`: A function describing how the given file should be patched.
 It will be passed two arguments: the object exported from the file, and an object that exposes functions for creating spans and propagating context (see